Reven1711/CloudDock/LOGOUT_FIX_SUMMARY.md

 ## 🎯 Impact

 - ✅ Logout now properly clears all session data
+- ✅ **ALL cookies are deleted** (sidebar state, auth cookies, etc.)
 - ✅ Users are correctly redirected to home page
 - ✅ Protected routes are inaccessible after logout
 - ✅ No more "stuck in dashboard" issue
 - ✅ Consistent behavior across user and admin dashboards
 - ✅ Better security (prevents back-button access to logged-in state)
+- ✅ Complete cleanup of all browser storage (localStorage, sessionStorage, cookies)

 ## 🚀 Deployment